The Surface Book 3’s design is beginning to look a little dated, but it's convertible form factor makes it a very compelling device for power users.

-Surface Book 3 battery life – A born survivor
+Battery life – A born survivor

 Battery life is solid if you use the Surface Book docked.
-Running Trusted Reviews’ standard PCMark 10 battery benchmark with the screen locked at 150nits brightness, the device lasted a whopping 8 hours 15 minutes.
+Running Trusted Reviews’ standard PCMark 10 battery benchmark with the screen locked at 150nits brightness, the device lasted 8 hours 15 minutes.
 That’s a good two hours longer than the XPS 13.